Fate of the false vacuum in string-inspired nonlocal field theory: Discussion and conclusion

-In a simple quartic scalar field theory generalised to infinite sets of higher-order derivatives, as motivated from string field theory approaches, we investigated the false vacuum decay rate and bubble nucleation.
-We found that the effect of non-locality completely changes the rate of bubble nucleation.
-We summarize the main findings of our paper as follows: \begin{itemize} \item We investigated the Coleman bounce in non-local scalar field theory in the thin-wall approximation.
-We used the method where non-locality is treated as a diffusion process in an auxiliary extra dimension (cf. Eq.~\eqref{diffusion_eq}) in order to get an approximate solution for the bounce. \item In the limit $M \rightarrow \infty$, the false vacuum decay rate becomes just like in the local theory (cf. Eq.~\eqref{local_limit}), which is consistent in any non-local theory in weak coupling limits. \item We observed that the non-local effects, implemented via an infinite derivative kinetic term for the scalar field smear the width of the bubble wall, and have no effect far away from it (cf. Figs.~\ref{plot_nloc_soliton_0_sigma} and \ref{plot_asympt_nloc_soliton_sigma}). \item We notice that when the scale of non-locality is close to the mass scale of the potential $\mu$, the false vacuum decay rate is exponentially suppressed (cf. Eq.~\eqref{Q_result_nl} and Fig.~\ref{plot_Q}). \item For any given non-local scale, we showed that the thin-wall approximation breaks down when $M \sim \mu$, because of the smearing effect of non-locality on the bubble wall (cf. Fig.~\ref{plot_Q}). \item We computed the bubble wall energy density and found that it is independent of the microscopic scales $\mu$ and $M$, as long as the thin-wall approximation is valid (cf. Eq.~\eqref{wall_energy}). \item Our bounce solution should be also valid for higher-derivative scalar field theories (Lee-Wick theories \cite{Grinstein:2007mp, Carone:2008iw}), with derivatives of finite largest order $N \gg 1$.
-Indeed, it was shown in Ref.~\cite{Boos:2021chb} that such theory is asymptotically non-local when $N \rightarrow \infty$, such as it is equivalent to our non-local model.
-For $N \sim 1$, a specific analysis is needed that is beyond the scope of the present draft. \end{itemize}
+In a simple quartic scalar field theory generalized to infinite sets of higher-order derivatives, as motivated from string field theory approaches, we investigated the false vacuum decay rate and bubble nucleation.
+We found that the effect of nonlocality completely changes the rate of bubble nucleation.
+We summarize the main findings of our paper as follows: \begin{itemize} \item We investigated the Coleman bounce in string-inspired nonlocal scalar field theory in the thin-wall approximation.
+We used the method where nonlocality is treated as a diffusion process in an auxiliary extra dimension (cf. Eq.~\eqref{diffusion_eq}) in order to get an approximate solution for the bounce. \item In the limit $M \rightarrow \infty$, the false vacuum decay rate becomes just like in the local theory (cf. Eq.~\eqref{local_limit}), which is consistent in any nonlocal theory in weak coupling limits. \item We observed that the nonlocal effects, implemented via a string-inspired nonlocal kinetic term for the scalar field smear the width of the bubble wall, and have no effect far away from it (cf. Figs.~\ref{plot_nloc_soliton_0_sigma} and \ref{plot_asympt_nloc_soliton_sigma}). \item We notice that when the scale of nonlocality is close to the mass scale of the potential $\mu$, the false vacuum decay rate is exponentially suppressed (cf. Eq.~\eqref{Q_result_nl} and Fig.~\ref{plot_Q}). \item For any given nonlocal scale, we showed that the thin-wall approximation breaks down when $M \sim \mu$, because of the smearing effect of nonlocality on the bubble wall (cf. Fig.~\ref{plot_Q}). \item We computed the bubble wall energy density and found that it is independent of the microscopic scales $\mu$ and $M$, as long as the thin-wall approximation is valid (cf. Eq.~\eqref{wall_energy}). \item Our bounce solution should be also valid for higher-derivative scalar field theories (Lee-Wick theories \cite{Grinstein:2007mp, Carone:2008iw}), with derivatives of finite largest order $N \gg 1$.
+Indeed, it was shown in Ref.~\cite{Boos:2021chb,Boos:2021jih,Boos:2021lsj} that such theory is asymptotically nonlocal when $N \rightarrow \infty$, such that it is equivalent to our nonlocal model.
+For $N \sim 1$, a specific analysis is needed that is beyond the scope of the present draft. \item Recently, a new recipe was proposed to build (from a ``mother'' local QFT) a UV-complete weakly nonlocal QFT that one can apply to gravity coupled to gauge and matter fields \cite{Modesto:2021ief}.
+Such construction is ghost-free in the nonlocal regime even in presence of a shift of vacuum, like in the Higgs mechanism \cite{Modesto:2021okr}, without relying on UV-completion in string theory.
+Other particularities are: (i) the tree-level scattering amplitudes are identical to the ones of the mother local QFT \cite{Modesto:2021soh}, with the same causal properties \cite{Giaccari:2018nzr}; (ii) any solution of the classical field equations of the mother local theory is also solution of the nonlocal one.
+Such properties do not hold in the class of string-inspired nonlocal scalar theory \cite{Buoninfante:2018mre} studied in our article.
+An important consequence is that, for these new theories, our semi-classical analysis will give the same results as the Coleman analysis in the local theory \cite{Coleman:1977py}, such that one needs to compute the quantum corrections to the bounce \cite{Callan:1977pt} in order to quantify the effect of weak nonlocality on the vacuum decay rate. \end{itemize}